-Forms in a modal should be horizontally centered with the modal background and fill up the modal width, leaving 24px between the form contents, and the modal background edges.
+Forms in a modal should be horizontally centered with the modal background and fill the modal width, leaving 24px between the form content and the modal background edges.

-If you do decide to group certain columns together, they should be organized so that field information on the same line is related to one another.
-Common cases for this include:
+When grouping columns together in a multi-column form, organize them so that field information on the same line relates to one another.
+Common cases for this input field grouping include:

 - First name, Middle initial, Last name

 - Credit card number, Expiration date, Security code

 Never design multi-column forms to read like a book, where the left column is completed first before moving on to the right.
 The form itself should still move and be filled from top to bottom, with related fields placed on the same line.